 Eligibility: Faculty members scheduled for a leave in the next academic year who plan to conduct research and study abroad.

-Online Application Procedures: This competition runs each year with an initial application deadline of November 7, and with subsequent requests for proposals to follow until the annual budget is exhausted.
+Online Application Procedures: This competition runs each year with an application deadline of November 1.
 Awards are made available the following summer on July 1.